Panther-lair - Pitt advances to ACC quarterfinals with 89-81 win over Georgia Tech

 Pitt's defense was solid in the first half and they allowed Georgia Tech to shoot 36%.
 It was a different story after halftime, as Georgia Tech outscored Pitt 50-45 in the second half.

 Elliott overcame two poor performances in the games prior to finish with 16 points, and he was 4-of-4 from three-point range.
 Blake Hinson chipped in with 12, and Nelly Cummings provided for 11 points.
-Hinson's three-pointer with 40.5 seconds left made it 85-77 and felt like a knockout shot.
+Hinson's three-pointer with 40.5 seconds left made it 85-77 and felt like a knockout shot at the time.

 The Panthers will return to action on Thursday in the quarterfinal round against fourth-seeded Duke.
 The Blue Devils received a double bye to open the tournament.
 The teams met once in the regular season with Duke prevailing 77-69 at Cameron Indoor Stadium.